-- Begin archiving data immediately to store raw (frequencies, A/D counts, and/or voltages) real-time data as soon as Start button is clicked and communication is established. - Begin archiving data when 'Start Archiving' command is sent to control when data begins to be written to file.
+- Begin archiving data immediately to store raw (frequencies, A/D counts, and/or voltages) real-time data as soon as Start button is clicked and communication is established.
+Begin archiving data when 'Start Archiving' command is sent to control when data begins to be written to file.
+This allows you to - to control when data begins to be written to file.
 This allows you to eliminate scans associated with deploying CTD from ship deck and soaking instrument near surface (alternatively, remove these scans later in SBE Data Processing).
 If you make this selection, when you click Start button and communication is established, a dialog box with Start Archiving button appears.
 Click this button when ready to begin saving scans to file, or select Start Archiving in Real-Time Data menu. - Do not archive data for this cast to not save data to a file.
 Realtime data will still appear in displays.